Welcome to the Sociable Weaver Research project

 We are an international team of researchers and students from Europe and South Africa working on the aptly named Sociable Weaver, a highly social bird endemic to the Kalahari region of southern Africa.
 Our long-term research is based at Benfontein Nature Reserve near Kimberley, South Africa.
 We use this distinctive species as a model to study the evolution of cooperation and life-history strategies.
 We also use our long-term data to understand how social and environmental factors influence long-term population dynamics.
 Our team is based jointly at the CIBIO-InBio (University of Porto, Portugal), the CEFE-CNRS (University of Montpellier, France) and the Fitzpatrick Institute of African Ornithology (University of Cape Town, South Africa), and we collaborate with researchers in other institutions and countries.

-Our work is funded by the European Research Council (ERC), the French Research Agency (ANR), the Fitzpatrick Institute, the LIA Biodiversity (CNRS) and the OSU OREME (CNRS).
+Our work is funded by the European Research Council (ERC), the French Research Agency (ANR), the Fitzpatrick Institute and the OSU OREME (CNRS).